A Will: Release

 Three limited editions of A Will were produced: Limited Edition A includes the album on high-fidelity SHM-CD, a photobook, and a Blu-ray with the music videos for the four single tracks and their TV ads; Limited Edition B is a standard CD with the same video content on a DVD instead; the third contains the same contents as the prior edition but in a large case emulating the sleeve of an LP record.
 In commemoration of the album's release, Tower Records in Shibuya hosted a special event from December 5–23, 2013, where the band's instruments, behind the scenes photos, and items used in the album's creation were displayed.
 Never before seen footage and a preview of the album were also featured.

 A Will and the band's other seven major label studio albums, up to Luv, were released on vinyl record for the first time on May 29, 2019.

+Reception

+Fueled by their creative drive to shrug off the pressures of their reunion, music writer Takuya Ito said that on A Will, Luna Sea emanates a momentum and depth reminiscent of their past, but with a refined and mature aesthetic, and called it exactly what their fans were hoping for.
+He described it as being a precise balance of fast-paced, powerful rock, tasteful, lyrical mid-tempo tunes, and sweet, epic ballads.